Valley of the Dolls (film): Casting

+Garland casting

-Before filming on Valley of the Dolls started in early 1967, there was much publicity surrounding the casting of Judy Garland as Helen Lawson.
+In March 1967, there was much publicity surrounding the casting of Judy Garland as Helen Lawson.
 Garland had not made a motion picture in five years.
 Her last film, I Could Go On Singing, was filmed in 1962 and released in March 1963.
 Despite decent reviews, it was a box-office failure.
 Shortly thereafter, Garland embarked on a weekly CBS television variety series, The Judy Garland Show, in the fall of 1963.
-Although it was favorably reviewed by the press, the ratings were low and was canceled in the spring of 1964.
-By 1967, Garland was thin, frail, in dire financial straits, and desperate for work.
+Although it was favorably reviewed by the press, the ratings were low and the show was canceled in the spring of 1964.

+By 1967, Garland was thin, frail, addicted to alcohol, and in dire financial straits and desperate for work.
 20th Century Fox then signed her to appear as Helen Lawson in the film version of Valley of the Dolls.
 According to Gerold Frank, the author of the biography Judy, Garland was to receive $75,000 for eight weeks of work, then $25,000 a week if she was needed longer.
-This would also include her singing one song in the film.
-In March 1967, Garland flew to New York to attend the wedding of her daughter singer-dancer Liza Minnelli to Australian performer Peter Allen and to meet with the author of Valley of the Dolls, Jacqueline Susann, at a press conference to promote the upcoming film.
-In addition, both Garland and Susann appeared as the mystery guests on the CBS-TV game show What's My Line on Sunday, March 5 the same year, to further plug and publicize the film.
-Garland then returned to Hollywood to start work on the film.
-At first, all went well.
-Garland filmed some costume tests for the role and successfully pre-recorded the song "I'll Plant My Own Tree".
-However, after a week's shooting, she was unable to function and was heavily dependent not only on alcohol but also Demerol.
-Susann, who was cast in a bit part in the film and was sharing Garland's dressing room at the time, found the drug on the floor in her closet.
-As a result, with no footage deemed usable, Garland was fired by Fox.
-She begged them to give her another chance, but the studio refused.
-They did, however, agree to pay her half of her promised fee—$37,500—for her time.
-Garland was also given the copper-colored sequined pant suit designed by Travilla for the film which she wore during her final New York Palace Theatre engagement in August 1967.
+This would also include her performance of one song in the film, titled "I'll Plant My Own Tree".
+In early March 1967, Garland flew to New York for the wedding of her daughter, singer-dancer Liza Minnelli, to Australian performer Peter Allen, and to meet with the author of Valley of the Dolls, Jacqueline Susann, at a press conference to promote the upcoming film.
+Additionally, both Garland and Susann appeared as "mystery" guests on an episode of CBS's game show What's My Line, on Sunday, March 5, to further promote the film.
+Garland returned to Hollywood to start the film, which was reportedly going well; she had filmed some costume tests for her role and even pre-recorded her song.
+However, after a week of filming, Garland was largely unable to function, due to her onset consumption of alcohol as well as her addiction to Demerol (pethidine).
+Susann, who was cast in a bit part in the film, was sharing Garland's dressing room at the time, and found the drug on the floor in her closet.
+Additionally, the studio was disappointed in the footage they had captured of Garland up to that point, with none being deemed usable.
+Thus, Garland was fired by Fox.
+She begged them to give her another chance, but was denied.
+They did, however, agree to pay her 50% of her promised fee—equating to $37,500—for her time.
+Garland was also given the copper-sequined pantsuit designed by Travilla for the film, which she wore during her final New York Palace Theatre engagement in August 1967.